Sustainable Conferencing Initiative

 The workshop’s app

-The app was created while keeping in mind that attendees need to download it in their devices, therefore it should serve multiple purposes.
+The app was created while keeping in mind that attendees need to download it on their devices; therefore it should serve multiple purposes.
 Each day’s programme was on there, together with a notification section that provided real-time information on various daily developments.
 Also, since we still had some COVID measures in place, anyone using the app could access all the necessary information from there.
 And my personal favourite was Connect.
 Anyone participating in the workshop could be contacted through the app.
 This lovely feature gave us the opportunity to get in touch with anyone we wanted, ask questions about research or ask them to join us for a coffee in the garden.
 The app got a lot of favourable feedback from the participants who pointed out how helpful it was to have the agenda and people bios so easily accessible.

 Buxted Park